zhouzypaul/zhouzypaul.github.io/_pages/research.md

               [<a href="https://rail.eecs.berkeley.edu/datasets/soar_release/">dataset</a>]
               <br>
               <p>
-              Can robots self-improve by collecting data autonomously🤖?
+              Can robots <b>self-improve by collecting data autonomously</b>🤖?
 We introduce SOAR, a system for large-scale autonomous data collection 🚀 and autonomous improvement📈of a multi-task language-conditioned policy in diverse scenes without human interventions .<br>
               </p>
             </td>
           </tr>